 Arrange the drumsticks in a single layer on a parchment-lined, rimmed baking sheet and coat them with a paste made from olive oil and spices.

-Bake the drumsticks in an oven preheated to 400°F until their internal temperature reaches 165°F. For medium drumsticks, this should take about 40 minutes.
+Bake the drumsticks in an oven preheated to 400°F for about 40 minutes, until they are cooked through.

 Serve immediately.
 You can garnish them with chopped parsley, but that's optional.